Our History

 The SFI Guidelines therefore set out to foster the practice of sustainable forestry on all forestlands.
 Broadening the practice of sustainable forestry beyond the industry’s lands required that the SFI Program engage with non-industrial private landowners to ensure they have current information about the environmental impacts of forest management, and to encourage reforestation, the use of environmental Best Management Practices, and to improve the appearance of harvesting operations, particularly in highly visible areas.

 The State Implementation Committees were the vehicles to conduct these important outreach and education efforts.
 In Pennsylvania, the Implementation Committee developed a packet of objective guidance on the use of BMPs, species retention, regeneration, residual stand protection and potential, and the impact of harvesting activities on future management options.
-“Forestry with Confidence” and the Timber Harvest Checklist were two key resources developed by the Implementation Committee for the packets.
+“Forestry with Confidence” and the Timber Harvest Checklist (both available under the Resources section of this website) were two key publications developed by the Implementation Committee for the packets.

 Industry members distributed these landowner packets during their interactions with private woodland owners.
-More than 26,000 SFI landowner packets were developed and distributed across Pennsylvania by the Implementation Committee.
+More than 26,000 SFI landowner packets were developed and distributed across Pennsylvania through the Implementation Committee.

-As more people sought information through the internet, these materials were updated, made more comprehensive, and made available through the Pennsylvania Implementation Committee’s website.
+As more people sought information online, these materials were updated, made more comprehensive, and made available through the Pennsylvania Implementation Committee’s website.

 1998